Search continues for 6-year-old girl missing in South Carolina

-CAYCE, S.C. — Cayce Department of Public Safety officers say they're going to exhaust all leads as they search for a missing girl who's been missing more than a day.
+CAYCE, S.C. — Cayce Department of Public Safety officers will give an update at 11:45 a.m. on the search for a missing 6-year-old girl.

+Officers have scheduled a news conference at that time.
+WLTX will have live streaming coverage.

+Faye Swetlik was last seen playing in front of her yard in Cayce on Monday afternoon.
+Since then, there's been a massive search for her involving over 250 officers, including the FBI.

 Chief Bryon Snellgrove said Tuesday at a news conference that they're asking for any and all help from the public to find 6-year-old Faye Swetlik.